 Page Last Updated 06 Apr 2005

-The term 'amplifier' has become generic, and is often thought (at least by some) to mean a power amplifier for driving loudspeakers.
+The term 'amplifier' is now generic, and is often thought (by many users in particular) to mean a power amplifier for driving loudspeakers.
 This is not the case (well, it is, but it is not the only case), and this article will attempt to explain some of the basics of amplification - what it means and how it is achieved.
 This article is not intended for the designer (although designers are more than welcome to read it if they wish), and is not meant to cover all possibilities.
 It is a primer, and gives fairly basic explanations (although some will no doubt dispute this) of each of the major points.

 I will explain the basic amplifying elements, namely valves (vacuum tubes), bipolar transistors and FETs, all of which work towards the same end, but do it differently.
 This article is based on the principles of audio amplification - radio frequency (RF) amplifiers are designed differently because of the special requirements when working with high frequencies.

 Not to be left out, the opamp is also featured, because although it is not a single 'component' in the strict sense, it is now accepted as a building block in its own right.

 This article is not intended for the complete novice (although they, too, are more than welcome), but for the intermediate electronics or audio enthusiast, who will have the most to gain from the explanations given.

 Before we continue, I must explain some of the terms that are used.
 Without knowledge of these, you will be unable to follow the discussion that follows.

 |Volt||electrical 'pressure'||voltage||V, U|

 |Ohm||resistance to current flow||Ω, R|